manish-lal12/energy-tracker/README.md

 Energy Tracker
 ______________

-This is a basic prototype of an energy tracker system that performs CRUD (Create, Read, Update, Delete) operations.
+This is a basic prototype of an energy tracker system that performs CRUD (Create, Read, Update, Delete) operations on the user energy consumption data.